-How Current Dealers Are Reducing the Electrician Shortage in the U.S.
+How Vehya Are Reducing the Electrician Shortage in the U.S.

 Experienced electricians are retiring faster than the newcomers entering the field.
 According to the U.S. Bureau of Labor Statistics and the National Electrical Contractors Association, 7,000 new electricians join the industry every year while 10,000 leave, creating an additional shortage of 3,000 electricians.
 The demand for electricians in the U.S. will increase by 9%, while experts predict the EV charging market having a nearly 30% CAGR (Compound Annual Growth Rate) over the same time period.

 So just how many licensed electricians are there in the US?
 According to Capterra, the number is 625,000.
 And despite COVID-19-related layoffs in early 2020, several sectors, including the electrical continue to struggle to recruit competent employees.
 LinkedIn alone has 24,000 electrician-related job listings available in the United States.

 But what are the reasons behind the shortage, and what is Current Dealer doing to help?
 Here’s an overview of the significant causes that have led us to this situation.

 Three leading causes of the electrician shortage: